igorskyflyer/astro-easynav-button/README.md

 <br>

+> [!TIP]
-The used polyfill was created and is maintained by me as well, it being located:
+> The used polyfill was created and is maintained by me as well, it being located:
+>

 [scrollend-polyfill](https://github.com/igorskyflyer/npm-scrollend-polyfill)